-Article 3: Coaches
+Article 3.
+Coaches

 - a.
-For the 6U division, one coach is allowed on the field to call plays and direct players according to need.
-Once the quarterback begins his or her cadence, however, coaches can no longer speak and must be behind the deepest offensive and defensive players and out of the action. - b.
-For the 6U division, Coaches can assist in the alignment of their players to facilitate a fast-paced game, but coaches on the field may not provide extra instruction or make audibles to play calls once the huddle is broken.
-Coaches on the sidelines can provide this information to players on the field. - c.
-2 coaches ONLY permitted on sideline.
+USA Football recommends 2-3 coaches per team. - b.
+At the Youth level, one coach is allowed on the field to call plays and direct players according to need.
+Once the quarterback begins his or her cadence, however, coaches can no longer speak and must be behind the deepest offensive and defensive players and out of the action. - c.
+At the Youth level, Coaches can assist in the alignment of their players to facilitate a fast-paced game, but coaches on the field may not provide extra instruction or make audibles to play calls once the huddle is broken.
+Coaches on the sidelines can provide this information to players on the field. - d.
+For adult and junior games no coaches are allowed on the field